 4.02.
 Subsequent appointments shall be for a term of three years.
 Bar associations within the State of Tennessee may recommend individuals for appointment to the Board.

 4.03.
 No appointee who has served two full terms of three years shall be eligible for reappointment to the Board until three years after the termination of the most recent term.

 4.04.
-Vacancies shall be filled by appointment by the Supreme Court of Tennessee, whether said vacancies exist due to expiration of a member's term, death, or disability.
+Vacancies shall be filled by appointment by the Supreme Court of Tennessee, whether said vacancies exist due to expiration of a member's term, resignation, removal, death, or disability.

 4.05.
 The Supreme Court of Tennessee shall select a chairperson, vice-chairperson, secretary-treasurer and such other officers as the Court deems appropriate.